Starting on day one, we'll implement a rapid series of bold reforms to restore our nation to full prosperity.

 It's been great being with you.

-I'm Sarah Carter, in for Sean Hannity.
+I'm Sarah Carter in for Sean Hannity.

 I love you all.

-Please make sure to visit my shows on X Rumor Scandal or Truth, where we unpack all those crazy stories.
+Please make sure to visit my shows on X, Rumor, Scandal, or Truth, where we unpack all those crazy stories.

-But more importantly, bye-bye, Fanny Willis.
+But more importantly, bye-bye, Fannie Willis.

 We are done with you.